A Stochastic Analysis of Bike Sharing Systems: Numerical Examples and Simulation

-\paragraph{Figure~\ref{Fig_circ_NS} :} Figure~\ref{Fig_circ_NS} shows the the average number of bikes in circulation over time, which is defined in Section \ref{sim_S}.
+to approximate $\mathrm{Var}[C^{N}_{t}]$, the variance of the number of bikes in circulation.
 The black curve shows the simulated result of the average number of bikes in circulation.
-The red dashed line is the mean field limit of the number of bikes in circulation over time, from solving the system of ODEs otabined by Theorem~\ref{fluid_limit}.
+The red dashed line is the mean field limit of the number of bikes in circulation over time, from solving the system of ODEs obtained by Theorem~\ref{fluid_limit}.
 The green curves are $2\sigma(C_{t}^{N})$, or two standard deviations from the mean of the number of bikes in circulation we obtain by simulating 50 independent sample paths of the stochastic bike sharing model.
 Lastly, the blue dashed lines show our approximation of $2\sigma(C_{t}^{N})$ using the diffusion limit (see Equation (\ref{circ_var})), which can be computed from solving the system of ODEs from Theorem~\ref{dt_solution} Equation (\ref{ode_var}).
 We also add a purple dashed line to represent the time-varing arrival rate, with black dashed vertical lines to indicate the peaks and valleys of the arrival rate and the corresponding mean field limit.
 Again, we can see that the mean field limit and the diffusion limit provide a high quality approximation for the actual dynamics of the average number of bikes in circulation.
 Moreover, we observe two important things.
 First, the average number of bikes in circulation is also time varying and fluctuates between 40 bikes and 80 bikes.
 Second, the average number of bikes in circulation lags slightly behind the arrival rate, which is a common phenomenon in non-stationary queues.